PhD, is the Principal Investigator and Project Lead for the STEM to Market program.

 Vas Bailey is partner at ARTIS Ventures where he backs market-defining companies to re-shape, re-invent, and re-make industries.
 Formerly a Principal at Quid and leader of the Global Healthcare practice, Vas continues to provide counsel to the CEO.
 Previously, Vas co-founded and served as the Global General Manager of the GLG Institute where he built two businesses and added $10M to topline revenue in less than two years.
 In this role, he recruited over 1,500 Fortune 100 C-suite executives and built a business connecting their expertise to aspiring leaders.
 In addition, Vas continues to draw on his strategy consulting background at McKinsey & Company as well as his experience from having several acquired technology startups.
 In addition to his role at Quid, he currently serves as an advisor to four Bay Area startups: Medikly, Diassess, Impraise and TeaDrops.
 Vas has more than 10 years of strategy and operational expertise.
 He has four patents and more than 30 publications.
 He has founded, advised and operated startups that have been successfully acquired.
 He is a frequent speaker at conferences and guest lecturer at Johns Hopkins, UCSF and University College, London.
 Vas received his PhD in Biomedical Engineering from the Johns Hopkins School of Medicine where he was recognized as both a Siebel and a Medtronic Scholar.
 He holds four provisional patents from his research in nanotechnology for the early detection of cancer and has over thirty conference and journal publications.
 He graduated magna cum laude and Phi Beta Kappa from UC Irvine where he was also recognized as both a Regents and a Henry Samueli Scholar.

-MA, MBA, is the Applied Entrepreneurship Consultant for the STEM to Market program.
+MA, MBA, is Co-PI for STEM to Market program.

 Ms. Kelley has a demonstrated professional passion for gender diversity in business and entrepreneurship ecosystems, as well as instructional design and program development.
 She earned her undergraduate degree in international relations from Mount Holyoke College (2005) where she focused on the social, economic and political dynamics of ethnic conflict.
 She then developed two pioneering financial education programs at REACH Community Development in Portland, Oregon.
 Both programs empowered different populations of affordable housing residents to think differently about their goals in relationship to their income and assets.
 After launching these programs, she earned a master’s degree in international economics and international relations from Johns Hopkins University School of Advanced International Studies (SAIS) in Washington, DC (2010).
 At SAIS, Ms. Kelley studied global entrepreneurship ecosystems and the factors that harm or help business starts and growth.
 Ms. Kelley then earned a master’s degree in business administration from the Darden School of Business at the University of Virginia (2012), where she studied general management and corporate innovation.
 During her MBA, she interned at T. Rowe Price in Baltimore, Maryland, to assess progress in executive- and management-level gender diversification efforts and recommend methods for continued improvement.
 Upon graduation, Ms. Kelley joined IBM as a Senior Change and Learning Consultant, focusing on training design and implementation in the healthcare and hospitality industries.
 At the National Women’s Business Council, she served as the Director of Research and Policy, overseeing a research portfolio to further understanding of how policy can support the success of women entrepreneurs.
 She now works as an independent consultant, specializing in program development, instructional design, gender diversity, and process improvement.